 A gluten-free diet is a diet that excludes foods containing gluten.
-Gluten is a protein complex found in wheat (including kamut and spelt), barley, rye and triticale.
-Corn and rice also contain gluten, but are considered gluten-free, as the gluten in these species do not cause celiac disease.
-A gluten-free diet is the only medically accepted treatment for celiac disease the related condition dermatitis herpetiformis, and wheat allergy,but not gluten allergy. (http://en.wikipedia.org/wiki/Gluten_Free)
+Gluten is a protein complex found in wheat (including Kamut and spelt), barley, rye, and triticale.
+Corn and rice also contain gluten but are considered gluten-free, as the gluten in these species does not cause celiac disease.
+A gluten-free diet is the only medically accepted treatment for celiac disease the related condition dermatitis herpetiformis, and wheat allergy, but not gluten allergy. (http://en.wikipedia.org/wiki/Gluten_Free)

-Gluten free living is becoming more popular.
-As with most popular things, the industry starts providing product to fill your every need.
-BEWARE… most gluten free products at the market are not any healthier.
+Gluten-free living is becoming more popular.
+As with most popular things, the industry starts providing products to fill your every need.
+BEWARE… most gluten-free products at the market are not any healthier.
 You have to educate yourself or you will fall into the marketing trap.

-Our gluten free journey began with reading Wheat Belly.
-You should read it before applying the gluten free products to your cupboards.
+Our gluten-free journey began with reading Wheat Belly.
+You should read it before applying the gluten-free products to your cupboards.
 Study up on the effects of gluten and know what you are taking on before jumping into it too quickly.
 It takes great discipline and planning.
-It is however, achievable.
-The internet and blogs with recipes makes it so much easier.
-Just remember just because a package says gluten free does not mean it is good for you.
+It is, however, achievable.
+The internet and blogs with recipes make it so much easier.
+Just remember just because a package says gluten-free does not mean it is good for you.

 Here are some tips to get started.